W0lffe/KitchenMate/README.md

     - [ ] More details to recipe creation
         - Like category, optional heat for oven/sous-vide
         - Time per instruction step
+    - [ ] Error handling for dishes, that contain a recipe that has been deleted

 # Backlog
 ## Front-end